- Master of Art Conservation (MAC) degree from Queen’s University, Kingston, Canada

 - Accredited member of CAPC (Canadian Association of Professional Conservators) in the specialization of easel paintings

-I am also a member of CAC (Canadian Association for Conservation of Cultural Property) and a board member of CVPAG (Cowichan Valley Public Art Gallery).
+I am also a member of CAC (Canadian Association for Conservation of Cultural Property).

 My conservation studio is a dedicated, custom-designed space with climate control and a monitored security system.